 8 oz high quality chocolate, I used 70% bittersweet

-1) Preheat oven to 350ºF.
-Prepare two baking sheets with foil (to keep them clean).
+Preheat oven to 350ºF.
+Prepare two baking sheets with foil or parchment paper (for an easy clean up).

-6) Scoop cream cheese filling into piping bag fitted with a large star tip.
-Pipe filling into both sides.
+Assemble: Scoop cream cheese filling into piping bag fitted with a large star tip.
+Pipe filling into both sides of cannoli.
+Stack or lay out filled cannolis on a plate for serving.

 Best if served within 4 - 5 hours of making.
 Refrigerate any leftovers.